UBC-Thunderbots/Software/docs/architecture-and-design.md

 Ultimately, we want a test suite that validates our [Plays](#plays) are generally doing the right thing.
 We might not care exactly where a robot receives the ball during a passing play, as long as the pass was successful overall.
 The solution to this problem is to use simulation to allow us to deterministically run our entire AI pipeline and validate behavior.

-The primary goals of this test system are:
+The primary design goals of this test system are:
 1. **Determinism**
     * We need tests to pass or fail consistently
 2. **Test "ideal" behaviour**